 Paul: In celebration of Pride Month, we’re going to be offering an “LGBTQ+ 101: Identities and Allyship” training.
 It will help educate folks about diversity within the LGBTQ+ community and how to become an ally, and provide information for parents and families of LGBTQ+ youth.
 These trainings, opportunities, and activities are all important ways to better understand and support our community.
 I wanted to bring these to the science center because they were never talked about or supported here before.
 I think when we learn about these kinds of experiences, we become more compassionate and welcoming of those in the LGBTQ+ community.
 Our goal is to see that happen here so current and future staff, interns, students, and collaborators will feel welcomed and accepted.

-Can you share why you wanted to lead/co-lead the LGBTQ+ ERG?
+Can you share why you wanted to lead/co-lead the LGBTQIA+ ERG?

-Trish: I’m not a member of the LGBTQ+ community, so I initially hesitated to volunteer as a co-lead with Paul.
-However, I do have a child in the LGBTQ+ community and I worry for them out in the world with so much discrimination.
+Trish: I’m not a member of the LGBTQIA+ community, so I initially hesitated to volunteer as a co-lead with Paul.
+However, I do have a child in the LGBTQIA+ community and I worry for them out in the world with so much discrimination.
 This is one small way I can try to make the world more welcoming for them.

 What does the future hold for this ERG?